-If you’re not staying in Askja for the night, I recommend staying by Myvatn lake as it’s the closest (big-ish) place to Askja.
-You can see the hotel selection and current deals on Myvatn here.
+If you’re not staying in Askja for the night, I recommend staying by Myvatn lake, as it’s the closest (big-ish) area to Askja.
+You can see the hotel selection and book current deals on Myvatn here.

 Here’s a Google Map with the location of the huts, the Víti Crater, and Myvatn.